deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17215/index.md

 > </details>

-> Table 1 presents zero-shot accuracy scores on nine downstream tasks for language models of various sizes trained using different methods.
+> Table 1 presents the zero-shot accuracy scores achieved by various language models (pre-trained with different methods) on nine downstream tasks, comparing models of different sizes and pre-training approaches.

 {{< table-caption >}}